birdandhike.com logo

 Description

 The Santa Rita Mountains rise steeply from the sparsely vegetated surrounding desert to high peaks covered in dense forests of pine.
-Madera Canyon, located on the northwest side of the Santa Ritas, is a deep canyon heavily wooded with oak and alligator-juniper woodlands and a grassy understory, yucca, and cactus.
-The bottom of the canyon has sycamore and other trees.
+Madera Canyon, located on the northwest side of the Santa Ritas, is a deep canyon heavily wooded with several species of oaks and alligator-junipers with and a grassy understory including yuccas and cactus.
+The bottom of the canyon has Arizona sycamore and cottonwood trees.

 The best birding for Mexican species starts at elevations of about 5,000 feet, but the desert floor and the foothills provide interesting birding that should not be overlooked.
 We once saw a flock of about 25 Tropical Kingbirds on the power lines in downtown Continental.
-As the winding road is narrow, be sure to stop in safe places along Madera Canyon Road when birding the foothills.
+The winding road is narrow, so be sure to stop in safe places along Madera Canyon Road when birding the foothills.

 Madera Canyon, Santa Rita Mountains, Arizona

 Convenient places to bird in lower Madera Canyon include Bog Springs Campground, the three picnic areas (Whitehouse, Madera, and Madera Trailhead), and the Madera Canyon Nature Trail that runs along the stream in the bottom of the canyon.
-In addition, the grounds of the Santa Rita Lodge (located in the same area) are open to the public.
-The lodge puts out seed and hummingbird feeders that attract many birds and squirrels.
+In addition, the front of the Santa Rita Lodge (located in the same area) are open to the public, as is Madera Kubo Lodge.
+These places put out seed and hummingbird feeders that attract many birds and squirrels.

-For higher-elevation birds, drive (or hike) to the Roundup Picnic area at the end of the road.
+For higher-elevation birds, drive (or hike) to the Mt.
+Wrightson Picnic Area and Trailhead (formerly Roundup Picnic Area) at the end of the road.
 Bird the picnic area and hike the trails to bird even higher elevations.

 Madera Canyon is crowded on weekends from March through November, and it is said to be extremely crowded on the Easter and Mothers' Day weekends.